wildthinkslaboratory/blog-kit/_pages/calculus/rectangle1.md

 # --aliceblue
 We can use a rectangle to show the relationship between **distance**, **rate** and **time**.
 $$d = r \cdot t$$
-The area of the rectangle represents a change in position.
+The area of the rectangle represents the distance traveled.
 [next](:=show3=true)
 # --aliceblue
 # ::::

 # :::: clue1
 # --aliceblue
 A rectangle is a great way to represent a rate of change problem.
-The area of the rectangle represents the amount of **change**.
 [next](:=show2=true)
 # --aliceblue
 # ::::

 # :::: clue3
 # --aliceblue
  We can use a rectangle to represent the cost of manufacturing widgets.
-The area of the rectangle represents the change in cost.
+The area of the rectangle represents the total cost.
  [next](:=show4=true)
 # --aliceblue